FOREX-Dollar slips to 2-week low vs yen as Treasury yields fall

 recent months been closely correlated with the dollar/yen

-exchange rate - also fell to their lowest in two weeks, having
+exchange rate - fell to their lowest in two weeks, having soared

 "We had a huge sell-off in the U.S. bond market since the